jvazquez/live-monitor/README.md

 So far, it has been working in Optimus and I'm setting it up for perseus, on two different hosts FreeBSD with a jail (where it started) and a regular ubuntu box

-The stesp for freebsd are a tad different, mostly due to tiny things like the real name for node is node, not "nodejs"
+The steps for freebsd are a tad different, mostly due to tiny things like the real name for node is node, not "nodejs"

+__npm__: Npm is used to install nodejs dependencies
+__bower__: Bower is used with grunt if you want for client side javascript depedencies